School Visits

 This high-energy session is designed to keep younger students laughing, engaged, and excited about stories and reading.

-Option 2 - ✍️ Grades 3/4 — Interactive Read-Aloud & Story Breakdown
+Option 2 - ✍️ Grades 3/4 — Interactive Read-Aloud & Story Breakdown with Writing Funny Stories Activity

-<Length: approx. 45 minutes>
+(Length: approx. 45 minutes)

 Students discover: